Formal credit requirements

 Economic Data Analytics Option: In addition to the 18 credits of core coursework, this option requires 12 elective credits chosen from the data analytics elective offerings.
 In addition, the student must write an expository essay in a field of economics that was covered in the student's course work.
 It may be a paper written as part of a course in economics, or it may be based on such a course.
 No extra credit is given for the preparation of the essay.
 The essay must be approved by a member of the graduate faculty of economics.

 Economics 552: Introduction to Econometrics

 Economics 586: Advanced Macroeconomic Theory (required)

-Economics 609: Econometrics for Micro OR Economics 610: Econometrics for Macro
+Econ 608: Econometrics II OR Econ 609: Econometrics for Micro OR Econ 610: Econometrics for Macro (one required)

 Recommended Doctoral Prep elective courses may be chosen from:

 Economics 600: Mathematical Methods for Microeconomics (Fall only)

 Economics 603: Mathematical Methods for Macroeconomics (Fall only)

 Economics 604: Macroeconomic Theory I (Fall Only)

 Economics 624: Public Finance I